Garmin Respiration Rate | the5krunner

 What Affects the Reading

-Wrist fit is the single largest source of error in optical respiration rate measurement.
-A watch worn too loosely during sleep will pick up movement artefacts that the algorithm may misinterpret as respiratory cycles, producing an inflated reading.
-The watch should sit one to two finger-widths above the wrist bone and fit snugly enough that it does not rotate freely.
+Wrist fit is the single largest source of error.
+A watch worn too loosely during sleep picks up movement artefacts that the algorithm misinterprets as respiratory cycles, inflating the reading.
+The watch should sit one to two finger-widths above the wrist bone and not rotate freely.
+During exercise, movement artefact increases substantially with intensity, making the wrist sensor unreliable above easy aerobic effort.

 How Accurate Is It

-Wrist-derived PDR respiration rate has been validated against reference polysomnography in sleep settings with reported mean absolute errors of approximately 0.5 to 1.5 breaths per minute under controlled conditions.
-Real-world accuracy varies considerably depending on wrist fit, skin tone, and movement during sleep.
+Wrist-derived PDR has been validated against polysomnography in sleep settings, with reported mean absolute errors of approximately 0.5–1.5 breaths per minute under controlled conditions.
+Real-world accuracy varies with wrist fit, skin tone, and movement during sleep.

-During exercise, wrist-based respiration rate accuracy degrades at intensities above the lactate threshold.
-A 2021 study in the Journal of Clinical Medicine comparing wrist-based PDR with spirometry found agreement within 2 breaths per minute at easy efforts but divergence of 4 or more breaths per minute at high intensity.
-The metric is more useful as a trend indicator than as an absolute clinical measurement in either context.
+During exercise, accuracy degrades above the lactate threshold.
+A 2021 study in the Journal of Clinical Medicine found agreement within 2 breaths per minute at easy efforts but divergence of 4 or more breaths per minute at high intensity.
+The metric is more useful as a trend indicator than as an absolute measurement in either context.

 Competitor Equivalents

-• Apple Watch — Apple measures respiratory rate during sleep via wrist-based PDR and reports it within the Health app under Respiratory.
-The calculation method is broadly similar to Garmin’s, though Apple does not integrate the metric into a training readiness or recovery score.
+• Apple Watch measures respiratory rate during sleep via wrist-based PDR and reports it in the Health app, but does not integrate it into a training readiness or recovery score.

-• Polar — Polar records breathing rate during exercise using chest-strap-based impedance pneumography on the H10 strap, which is more accurate than wrist-based derivation.
-Sleep breathing rate is available via the Nightly Recharge feature on compatible devices.
-The exercise measurement is materially more reliable than Garmin’s wrist-based approach when the H10 is in use.
+• Polar records breathing rate during exercise using chest-strap impedance pneumography on the H10, which is materially more accurate than wrist-based derivation; sleep breathing rate is available via Nightly Recharge on compatible devices.

-• Coros — Coros does not currently offer a dedicated respiration rate metric.
-Breathing frequency data is absent from the Coros training ecosystem as of March 2026.
+• Coros does not offer a dedicated respiration rate metric as of March 2026.

-• Suunto — Suunto records sleep breathing rate on the Race and Vertical series via wrist-based optical sensing.
-The metric feeds into the Suunto Sleep Score but is not integrated into a broader recovery indicator, unlike Garmin, which surfaces it through Health Snapshot.
+• Suunto records sleep breathing rate on the Race and Vertical series via wrist-based optical sensing, feeding it into the Suunto Sleep Score but not into a broader recovery indicator.

-• Wahoo — Wahoo does not offer a respiration rate metric on its ELEMNT cycling computers.
-The metric is absent from the Wahoo ecosystem.
+• Wahoo does not offer a respiration rate metric on its ELEMNT computers.

 Which Garmin Devices Support It